-We're here to help find ways to reduce your electricity use and keep you safe and cool during hot summer days.
+We're here to help find ways to reduce your electricity use and keep you safe and cool during hot days.

 Cooling centers are opening around the Sacramento region this week, offering places for our community to beat the summer heat.

 SacRT is offering free rides on fixed-route bus and light rail to and from cooling centers located throughout Sacramento County.
 Present the free ride flyer upon boarding.

 |DHA Service Center||5747 Watt Ave.||North Highlands||8 AM - 8 PM

 |DHA Lobby||1725 28th Street||Sacramento||8 AM - 8 PM||8/14 - 8/16||Yes|

 |Auburn Outreach and Engagement Center||3615 Auburn Blvd.||Sacramento||2 PM - 7 AM||8/14 - 8/16||Yes|